What's My Springboro Ohio Home Worth? November 2014 Update

 So what does this all mean?
 There are some key takeaways:

 - Distressed properties remain scarce.
 If you come to Springboro with the mindset that you will ONLY buy a foreclosed home, you're not going to be happy with the selection.
-Out of 237 homes not under contract, there are ONLY 3 foreclosures and 5 short sales available.
-And of the 64 homes sold in August, 2 foreclosures and 1 short sale.
-Distressed properties are negligible.
+Out of 201 homes not under contract, there are ONLY 3 foreclosures and 4 short sales available.
+And of the 31 homes sold in November, NONE were short sale or foreclosed.
+That's another consecutive month with no completed short sale or foreclosure.

 Bottom line: Springboro CONTINUES to be one of your best choices for buying a home in the Cincinnati/Dayton corridor.

-However, if you're in the luxury home category, expect more of an uphill challenge.
-You're competing against custom home new construction in communities like Country Brook and Silver Lake.
+If you're a luxury home seller keep in mind you're competing against custom home new construction in communities like Country Brook and Silver Lake.
 Combine that with fewer buyers able to afford luxury homes and you realize the market slice is MUCH smaller for you.

 For an evaluation of your home's marketability, please contact us at 513-520-5305.
 And of course your personal circumstances will have impact of the right decision.
 We'll give you our best advice, whether to start now, or wait.